sprin/TrustyHash/README.md

 area".
-Remote URLs can be entered, and if the remote server allows cross-origin GET requests via [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS), the file will be downloaded to the client, with the option of saving locally.
+Remote URLs can be entered, and if the remote server allows cross-origin GET requests via [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS), the file will be downloaded to the browser, with the option of saving locally.

 It's recommended to save the application, verify the integrity, and use the saved copy from then on.
 To save from the browser, use "Save Page" > "Web Page,